Jcasanova1990/GameBase/README.md

 npm i to install all packages in package.json, then npm run test to test everything

 Step 7:
+then run npm run dev to start server and type http://localhost:3006/ in your browser

+Step 8:
 git init then create a repository on git hub then Create a github repository then follow git steps to addremote/add-A/commit to -m/push -u